shadow-robot/sr_interface/sr_robot_launch/README.md

 roslaunch sr_robot_launch srhand.launch use_moveit:=true robot_description:=`rospack find sr_description`/robots/shadowhand_motor.urdf.xacro
 ```

-* The `robot description` param can be changed to start any of the available Shadow hands:
+* The `robot description` param can be changed to start any of the available Shadow hands shown in the table.
-* If it is a left hand `hand_id:=lh` should be added e.g.:
+* If it is a left hand, `hand_id:=lh` should be added.
+For example:
 ```bash
 roslaunch sr_robot_launch srhand.launch use_moveit:=true robot_description:=`rospack find sr_description`/robots/shadowhand_left_motor.urdf.xacro hand_id:=lh
 ```